blockchain-lab/ScaleOutDistributedLedger/README.md

 ## Tracker Server
 The tracker server can be installed by installing NodeJS and running `npm install` in the tracker-server folder.
 After this it can be run by running `npm start` in that same folder.

+### Live demo view
+A live demo view is available at http://localhost:3000/demo if the trackerserver is running.
+This demo view shows a live graph and counters for the total number of transactions and the average amount of blocks and chains sent per proof.

 ## Main Chain
 For the main chain we use [Tendermint](https://tendermint.com/).
 We can communicate to this chain using the provided ABCI interface.